tylergargula/local-seo-results-heatmap/README.md

 # Local Results Performance Heatmap

-This project generates a heatmap to visualize the performance of a client's website in local search results.
+This notebook generates a heatmap to visualize the performance of a client's website in local search results.
 It uses a city and state to generate surrounding zip codes and runs a SERP API query for each keyword and zip code.
 The results are then visualized on a heatmap.

 ## Installation